 As romantic as Paris is, going out into the countryside is a completely distinct experience.
 France is a beautiful country.
 It sports gorgeous scenery, rich culture, and an amazing history that you can practically feel with your fingertips.

-Provence’s lavender fields may be too far for just one day outside Paris, but don’t despair.
-Some of France’s best destinations are within an hour or two of the capital.
+Maybe a one day trip from Paris can’t take you as far as the lavender fields of Provence, but some of France’s best destinations are within an hour or two of the capital.

 Paris is well-connected.
-Hundreds of companies offer Paris excursions, which just goes to show that it makes an ideal base for exploring a lot of the country.
+Hundreds of companies offer Paris day trip tours, which just goes to show that it makes an ideal base for exploring a lot of the country.
 There’s a lot to be said for not wasting vacation time moving hotels.

 One of the most frequent questions that pops up is whether to go on your own or book a tour.
-Well, that depends entirely on your travel style and how far you are going.
+Well, that depends entirely on your travel style and the distance involved.

 Basically, your options are:

-• Public transportation (bus, train): For those on a budget, this is the cheapest option.
-The disadvantage is that it often takes more time to get where you’re going.
-Websites like Omio and Rome2Rio let you research travel options and buy tickets.
-For bus travel, we recommend going with Flixbus.
+- Public transportation (bus, train): If you’re budget-conscious, this is the cheapest option.
+The downside is that it often takes more time to get where you’re going.
+Use Omio and Rome2Rio to research travel options and buy tickets.

 Best day trips from Paris